eggman1243/Lagzilla-3000/README.md

 # Lagzilla-3000

-A DDoS tool intended for research, educational purposes, and experimentation.
+A DoS tool intended for research, educational purposes, and experimentation.
 It may also be used for stress-testing your own infrastructure, helping identify performance limitations while improving resilience and protection against future attacks.

 ## Disclaimer

 Lagzilla-3000 is provided strictly on an "as-is" and "as-available" basis, without warranties or guarantees of any kind, whether express or implied.

 By downloading, installing, modifying, distributing, or using this software, you acknowledge and agree that you are solely responsible for your own actions and decisions.
-The creator of Lagzilla-3000 does not control, supervise, or have knowledge of how third parties may choose to use this software after release.
+The creator of Lagzilla-3000 has no control over, or involvement in, how third parties may choose to use this software after release.

 The creator is not responsible for any actions performed by users, including but not limited to unauthorized access attempts, disruption of services, damage to infrastructure, loss of data, financial losses, legal disputes, service interruptions, or any other consequences resulting from independent use of this software.